Ancient Civilizations or River Valley Civilizations

-During Bronze Age, many civilizations developed around river valley due to varipus reasons.
+During Bronze Age, many civilizations developed around river valley due to various reasons.
 These reasons being abundant water supply; land was fertile that supported substantial growth; agricultural growth provided time for recreational and artistic activities.
 Rivers also supported means of transport.
 This led to trade and commerce.
+These ancient civilization came to be known as river valley civilizations.

 The Mesopotamian Civilization: Cradle of Early Urban Culture